shrushtidoshi22/devcamper/docs/spec.md

   - Supertest for API testing in Node.js.
   - Cypress for end-to-end UI testing.
 - **Example**:
-  - Verify that a payment transaction updates both the user’s enrollment status and the instructor’s earnings.
+  - Verify that a payment transaction updates both the user’s enrollment status and the Publisher’s earnings.

 #### 8.1.3 UI/UX Testing